healeycodes/among-us-friends/README.md

 Tech:

-It's a Jamstack application which runs Express via Netlify Lambda.
-Tested by Jest.
+A Jamstack application which runs Express via Netlify Lambda.

-The frontend is React via Create React App.
+The front-end is React via Create React App.

+tested by Jest.

 <hr>